Skip to content

 Black Law — common questions

-How hard is Black Law?
+How difficult is Black Law?

-Where do I park for Black Law?
+Where should I park to climb Black Law?

-When is the best time to climb Black Law?
+When should I climb Black Law?

 The standard good-weather months for Black Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.